 Historically, Reiki practice has been taught in-person in small groups with a qualified, responsive Reiki master who is also a skilled teacher, and who offers students on-going support.

 Do look for a group class.
 It’s a much richer experience than going solo.

 With a skilled teacher and a long-enough class, you can learn to practice Reiki in-person or live online.
 Each format has its own strengths and limitations.

 Let’s first look at what you want to consider regarding the teacher and come back to the choice of setting later.

 Gathering data about Reiki classes and teachers

 Here are some points to consider when choosing a Reiki class and Reiki master:

 Does she practice daily self-treatment?
-What was her Reiki training?
+A teacher who practices daily hands-on self-treatment values and understands the practice with greater depth than teachers who don’t have a consistent, committed self-practice.
+Also inquire: What was her Reiki training?
 What is her Reiki lineage?
 Was she a Reiki professional offering treatment to the public before becoming a Reiki master?
 What teaching experience does she have?
 What avenues has she created to offer students continuing support?
-It takes time to become a skilled Reiki master/teacher — and I mean years.
+Keep in mind it takes time to become a skilled Reiki master/teacher — and I mean years.